bponsler/roslaunch_to_dot/README.md

     optional arguments:
-      -h, --help            show this help message and exit --png                 automatically convert the dot file to a PNG --show-node-type      label ROS nodes with their type in addition to their name
+      -h, --help            show this help message and exit --png                 automatically convert the dot file to a PNG --disable-groups      don't group nodes/launch files based on their package --show-node-type      label ROS nodes with their type in addition to their name
       --show-rosparam-nodes